AN INTERDISCIPLINARY AND INTERDEPARTMENTAL PROGRAM AT COLUMBIA

-I am a third-year PhD student in the Classical Studies Graduate Program (CLST).
+I am a fourth-year PhD student in the Classical Studies Graduate Program (CLST).
 Born in Daejeon, South Korea, I studied at Seoul National University, earning a BA in Economics and Philosophy and an MA in Western Philosophy.
 I also hold an MA in Classical Studies from Columbia University.

 With its rigorous training in both philosophy and classical languages, Columbia's Classical Studies Graduate Program fosters a vibrant community of scholars fascinated by antiquity and classical traditions.
 I am enjoying many conversations with faculty members and fellow graduate students.